 Given to a student in good academic standing who is pursuing a degree in science.

-Dr. Joseph S. and Helen R. Koennecke Wolfram Memorial Scholarship ven to a stadent who exhibits mancial need.
+Dr. Joseph S. and Helen R. Koennecke Wolfram Memorial Scholarship

 Given to a student pursuing a degree in nursing with preference given to Wesclin and Mater Dei high school graduates.